Manage firewall endpoints and endpoint associations

-This page explains how to manage a firewall endpoint and associate it with a Virtual Private Cloud (VPC) network by using the Google Cloud console and Google Cloud CLI.
-For more information, see Firewall endpoint overview.
+This page explains how to manage firewall endpoints and their associations with a Virtual Private Cloud (VPC) network by using the Google Cloud console and the gcloud CLI.

 • networksecurity.operations.get